Vultr for PageMotor

 Section titled “Before Claude Code takes over: 7 manual steps”These are the things you do by hand first.
 Each is a one-time thing.
 After step 7, paste the prompt in the next section and Claude Code handles everything else.

 1. Buy a domain if you do not already have one.
-Any registrar works (Namecheap, Cloudflare, GoDaddy, Porkbun).
+Any registrar works (Namecheap, GoDaddy, Porkbun), but we recommend Cloudflare: DNS is free, domains renew at wholesale cost with no markup, and Claude Code can manage the DNS for you through Cloudflare’s API (see step 6).
+Full setup, including letting Claude Code manage your records, is in the Cloudflare DNS guide.
 You need to be able to edit the DNS A record, which every registrar supports.

 2. Install Claude Code on your Mac.
 Download from claude.com/claude-code.
 Free to install.
 You pay only for Anthropic API usage, which for this setup costs a few pence at most.